 The Rebel Yell

-Then the order to retreat was given, and the 153rd indeed withdrew to have men left to fight again.
+Then the order to retreat was given and the 153rd certainly withdrew for the purpose of having men left to fight again.
 It was a moment of great excitement.
 As David retired from the Rebel advance, he saw the stacked guns of the 41st Regiment, but all the men were gone.
 He took a gun from the stack and fired.
 He found out the regiment behind the 153rd had retreated and left their weapons.
 Those troops were supposed to be guarding the rear.
 At a military hearing held after the battle, Comrade Rhoads testified that when he retired from the Rebel flank at Chancellorsville, he saw the stacked guns of the 41st Regiment and the men gone.

-Several vain attempts were made to rally the retiring forces of the Eleventh Corps.
-Still, they were preceded on the retreat by the brigades and divisions trying to get as far away from the enemy as they could.
+Several vain attempts were made to rally the retiring forces of the Eleventh Corps, but they were preceded on the retreat by the brigades and divisions trying to get as far away from the enemy as they could.
 It was impossible to find cover from the Rebel sharpshooters.